human154/gleam-book/README.md

 Louis Pilford, Gleam's primary creator, has shown a stong desire and ability to fostor the Gleam community.
 Louis already has more than 120 enthusiastic sponsors through github.
 Amung those sponsors is José Valim, the creator of the very successful Beam language, Elixir.

-You are very welcome and we are happy to have you join in.
+You are very welcome and we are happy to have you join in!

 You can talk to and get help from other Gleam community members in the following forums:
 - [Gleam’s web chat on Discord.](https://discord.gg/Fm8Pwmy)